 Patients can also request prescription refills, receive email or text reminders about scheduled office visits, manage their bills, and even update personal information—all without needing to make contact with any overburdened administrative staff members.
 Unfortunately, not everything runs so seamlessly—yet.
 “I remember a quote from some time ago, ‘Health care is ready for Uberization,’” says a health-care-industry IT leader surveyed for the 2015 Flex-commissioned Edelman Berland study (featured in this issue).
 “We know, for example, that 40% of the medicines or treatments given to people are not used or even filled or renewed.
 If we just simply improved compliance, we would make life for all these people and for society a lot better.

 Intelligence in health care would be a key area that could have incredible value.”
 Another bump in the road is that most physicians, hospitals, and other caregivers typically don’t work well together.
-They are reluctant to share test results, patient histories, and clinical diagnoses with each other, says Ron Gutman, founder and CEO of HealthTap.
-HealthTap, which some have called “the Uber of the health care industry,” is working hard to connect patients with medical expertise.
-Its mission is to prolong the life expectancy of humankind and help everyone live healthier, happier lives.
+They are reluctant to share test results, patient histories, and clinical diagnoses with each other, says Ron Gutman, founder and CEO of HealthTap often referred to as “the Uber of the health care industry.”
+He is working hard to connect patients with medical expertise.
+The company’s mission is to prolong the life expectancy of humankind and help everyone live healthier, happier lives.

 Systems that were once siloed and fragmented begin to work together, allowing analytics tools to be used to uncover trends in data and key learnings for providers, Gutman says.

 Both of these products aim to open up the lines of communication between patients and health care professionals, and provide the data needed for an informed diagnosis.
 Otherwise most physicians or caregivers never have a complete picture of a patient’s health, says Gutman, asking “So how can they properly treat the patient?”